-A summary of budget/financial plan scenarios is provided for the Village's three Operating Funds starting with the base budget or financial.
+A summary of budget/financial plan scenarios is provided for the Village's three Operating Funds starting with the base budget or financial plan.
 These scenarios reflect various property tax and user rate increases and the impact on the Village reserves of the noted changes.
-The long-term consequences of changing tax and rate increases is transparent with these scenarios.
+The long-term consequences of different tax and rate increases are transparent with these scenarios.